Do Houses Sell from an Open House?

 - Neighbors.
 In some neighborhoods, the neighbors make up the only people who go to an open house.

 - Lookie Loos.
-I joke about the California Sunday pastime of going to open houses, but lots of people just love looking at other people's homes.
+There's a joke about the California Sunday pastime of going to open houses, but lots of people just love looking at other people's homes.

 - Passersby.
 These are people who might be driving or walking by the home and notice the open house sign.
 They are probably not in the market to buy a home and are simply curious.